Ropes & Gray London office

 For a snapshot of trainee life, how about this description?
 “From day one, you are treated somewhat like an NQ and are given immense amounts of responsibility and trust.
 It makes trainees incredibly adaptable, competent, and proactive.
 With that said, you are not left without support.
 A network of paralegals, associates, and partners are generally available to answer questions and guide you.
 However, our training emphasises independence and you will become more trusted the more you show you can take the initiative and act without requiring direction.”

 Newbies will be given a fair amount of stimulating work, although of course, “ultimately when things are busy you do have to pick up a lot of administrative tasks which is understandable”.
 Nevertheless, variety is the spice of life at Ropes.
-There is a “huge variety of work, as a trainee you are never shoe-horned into one type of work.
-Breadth of institutional clients mean trainees experience transactions from multiple perspectives”.
-Another source tells us “partners and associates are also really receptive to letting you try things if you ask!”
+“As the trainee intake is so small, you take on a lot of responsibility and are truly able to get stuck into the workload.
+The work we do is really interesting, and I like how we get to interact with different teams across both London and US offices on certain transactions.”
+Another source adds that “partners and associates are also really receptive to letting you try things if you ask!”

-Another former trainee offered this insight: “Private equity work is incredibly varied and no two deals are identical.
+One junior lawyer offered this insight: “Private equity work is incredibly varied and no two deals are identical.
 The fast pace also ensures that you obtain a breadth of experience early in your seat.
 Being able to complete important tasks with minimal guidance is also a very rewarding process to go through.”
-Rookies have also enjoyed working on “some of the most exciting deal work for top tier clients like Bain, Liberty Global, Google and have taken a junior role on a variety of investigations matters”.
+Rookies have also enjoyed working on “some of the most exciting deal work for top tier clients like Bain, Liberty Global, Google” with recent work in London including bond offerings with Virgin Media O2 and Warner Bros share acquisitions.
+Client secondments to multinationals such as Liberty Global are also on the cards.

-Partners “are generally very approachable and welcoming”, although rookies are advised to “be aware of the different styles preferred by partners”.
-Most seniors are “very amenable and approachable”.
-It’s your peers you need to watch out for, according to one rookie, wryly commenting: “You get the odd few who are maybe a little more calculating and competitive than others but thankfully these are few and far between.”
-The people at the firm are lovely and will always offer to cover if you are away,” according to another rookie.
-“All the trainees I have worked with so far have been very supportive and junior associates are also excellent sources of advice and support.”
-Another one describes them as “generally, a great bunch”.
+It’s your peers you need to watch out for, according to one rookie: “You get the odd few who are maybe a little more calculating and competitive than others but thankfully these are few and far between.”
+Another remarked that “the people at the firm are lovely and will always offer to cover if you are away”.
+Trainees are said to be “very supportive” and junior associates are “excellent sources of advice and support”.
+So, in summary, Ropes & Gray peers are “generally on the very supportive side which outweighs any outliers to this.”

-Perks, apart from astronomical financial remuneration, include “free lunches, £32 Deliveroo allowance and free lunches on Wednesdays”.
-The firm also provides free breakfasts and a concierge service to support life admin and bookings and free taxis after 9pm.
-One spy told us: “The concierge service is so helpful, holidays, present buying, apartment hunting it takes the burden off hugely.”
+Other perks, apart from astronomical financial remuneration, include free breakfast once a month, £32 Deliveroo allowance after 7pm and free taxis after 9pm.
+And to top it all off, we’re told that the firm also provides a concierge service to support life admin: “the concierge service is so helpful, holidays, present buying, apartment hunting it takes the burden off hugely.”

 Insider Scorecard